HoneySens/honeysens-website/content/docs/sensors/index.md

 The last step remaining is to install the sensor on its intended system/location.
 This step is highly platform-dependent: Please follow the guidelines below that pertain to the chosen sensor platform.

 #### Docker
 *Containerized* sensors bundle all required components into a single Docker container, including further nested containers for honeypot services.
-The main benefit of that platform is that just Docker and Docker Compose are required, which is why any hardware platform that supports running containers is sufficient.
+The main benefit of that platform is that just Docker is required, which is why any hardware platform that supports running containers is sufficient.

 To deploy a new containerized sensor, first unpack the firmware bundle - obtained from either a HoneySens server or the [Releases page](/releases/ce) - into a directory of your choice (on the target system).
 The resulting directory contents should look as follows:
 ~~~